Deadline: APRIL 30, 2020

 Bellarmine University First Year Predictive Model, Louisville, KY

 At the 2010 NCLCA Conference, Julie Redmond, Assistant VP for Academic Support at Columbia College Chicago, suggested to the NCLCA Board an idea for a new award to recognize innovative use of technology for learning centers.
 The Board very much liked the idea and decided to postpone a call for nominations in 2011 in order to honor two long-time technology innovators for their extremely useful web sites that each had developed as a labor of love of learning.
 Lucy MacDonald (HowtoStudy.org) and Joe Landsberger (Study Guides and Strategies) were the inaugural winners of the NCLCA Innovative Use of Technology Award.
-Open nominations for this award will be accepted beginning in 2012.

 The purpose of the NCLCA Innovative Use of Technology Award is: